-Response: Payments to vendors are processed by the Treasurer after the Fire Chief and Board approves the payment to vendors.
-Two board members review and approve all payments to vendors while signing checks.
-The Board of Commissioners reviews and approves the monthly bills at monthly board meetings.
+Response: Payments to vendors are processed by the Clerk after the Board of Aldermen approves the payment to vendors.

 c.
 The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.